-- ☐ Jesus taught about the imminent arrival of the Kingdom of God. - The Kingdom's arrival would be heralded by a cosmic figure called The Son of Man. - To prepare for God's judgment, all Jews needed to follow the Torah and repent of their sins. - ☐ Jesus offered an immediate and direct route to God's love and mercy. - God's judgment would bring about a total reversal of the social order.
+- ☐ Jesus taught about the imminent arrival of the Kingdom of God. - To prepare for God's judgment, all Jews needed to follow the Torah and repent of their sins. - ☐ Jesus offered an immediate and direct route to God's love and mercy. - God's judgment would bring about a total reversal of the social order.
 Those in power (the forces of evil) would be removed, and the oppressed would be exalted.
 "The first shall be last and the last first."
-Mark 10:30
+Mark 10:30 - For Jesus, these were not long term ethical commandments.
+The end was very close and this was how all Jews were to prepare.